James-Mc1ntyre/MV-AGE/README.md

 Use this method when you want strong food-item classification performance on large datasets while keeping human labeling cost low.
 MV_AGE prioritizes the next most useful unlabeled item by combining model uncertainty, MAGCN embedding-space density, and Multiplex PageRank centrality across ingredient and nutrient views, so each label can improve the classifier efficiently.

+**MV_AGE uses the AGE active-learning scoring method, adapted for multi-view data**.
+The centrality term comes from Multiplex PageRank over the ingredient and nutrient graph views, and the density term comes from the network embeddings after MAGCN fuses those views.

 Download or clone this repository before using MV_AGE.
 Run the commands below from the repository root so Python can find the local `mv_age/` source folder.

 The prepared project is meant to be ready for food-item labeling.
 During labeling, each terminal round shows the next food item name and its ingredient list, then prompts for the correct class label.
 With the standard `food_names.csv` file, the `food_name` values are shown alongside the ingredient text so the item is easier to identify.